microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 It is possible to have multiple pointers associated with a controller.
-For example, in the [default HoloLens 2 profile](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Assets/MixedRealityToolkit.SDK/Profiles/HoloLens2/DefaultHoloLens2InputSystemProfile.asset) the Articulated Hand controller is associated with the PokePointer, GrabPointer, and the DefaultControllerPointer (which has hand rays).
+For example, in the [default HoloLens 2 profile](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Assets/MixedRealityToolkit.SDK/Profiles/HoloLens2/DefaultHoloLens2InputSystemProfile.asset) the articulated hand controller is associated with the PokePointer, GrabPointer, and the DefaultControllerPointer (which has hand rays).

 The lifetime of a pointer generally looks like: